project-gemmi/gemmi/docs/analysis.rst

   >>> results[0].partner2.atom.pos
   <gemmi.Position(49.409, 39.333, 19.524)>

-But you can find the position of symmetry image of `partner2` that is in contact with `partner1` with:
+But you can find the position of the symmetry image of `partner2` that is in contact with `partner1` with:

 .. doctest::